 With any house purchase, you’ll first need to get approved for your home loan so you know exactly how much you can spend.
 You can apply online with Rocket Mortgage®.
 If you’re approved for the mortgage, you’ll receive an approval letter from your lender that you can use to get out there and start shopping.
 Some home sellers may not let people in the door without preapproval from a lender.

 Step 2: Consider Working With A Buyer’s Agent

-The seller usually pays the commission for the buyer’s real estate agent, so working with a buyer’s agent can offer a huge opportunity with very little downside.
+The seller usually pays the commission fees for the buyer’s real estate agent, so working with a buyer’s agent can offer a huge opportunity with very little downside.
 Just make sure the homeowner agrees to pay your real estate agent’s commission as part of the purchase agreement.

 Step 3: Take An In-Depth Look At The Home

-If the seller is present at the showing, it’s a great opportunity ask questions and get to know the home and the area.
+If you’re not using an agent, you can get a showing by contacting the seller directly.
+If the seller is present at the showing, it’s a great opportunity to ask questions and get to know the home and the area.

 Step 4: Make An Offer

 When you find a home you like, it’s time to make an offer.
 If you’re using a real estate agent, they can offer opinions on how the home is priced so you know whether you should bid below, at or above the listing price.

 Step 5: Close On The Home